 TL;DR

-- Reboot a Linux server immediately using the
+- Reboot Linux server immediately using the

 sudo reboot